Modern Wood Heat: Biomass Boilers and Pellet Stoves

 Will it be difficult to source bulk pellets throughout the winter?

 No!
-Bulk pellet delivery is currently available from three sources within delivery range of Otsego County.
+Bulk pellet delivery is currently available from three sources within delivery range of the Mohawk Valley.
 Also, bulk pellets have not experienced some of the late season shortages bagged pellets have experienced over the last few heating seasons.

 How can I be sure that the pellets I use are sustainable?